Azure/Azure-Verified-Modules/docs/content/usage/quickstart/bicep/_index.md

 This guide shows how to deploy an Azure Verified Module.
 By leveraging AVM modules, you can rapidly deploy and manage Azure infrastructure without having to write extensive code from scratch.

-In this guide, we'll deploy deploy a [Key Vault](https://azure.microsoft.com/en-us/products/key-vault/) resource and a Personal Access Token as a key.
+In this guide, we'll deploy deploy a [Key Vault](https://azure.microsoft.com/en-us/products/key-vault/) resource and a Personal Access Token as a secret.

 This article is written for a typical "infra-dev" user (cloud infrastructure professional) who is new to Azure Verified Modules and wants learn how to deploy a module the easiest possible way using AVM.
 The user has a basic understanding of Azure and Bicep templates.